rexdf/ChineseLocalization/README.md

 ---

 ~~Or just download this repo as zip, rename it to `ChineseLocalization.sublime-package` and put it to `Data\Installed Packages`.
 (Sublime Text 3 only)~~ You need to unpack and pack it again to make sure all files in the zip root rather than `ChineseLocalization-st3` folder.
-Or just unzip them to `ChineseLocalization` folder in `Data/Packages` folder.
+Or just unzip them to `ChineseLocalization` folder in `Data/Packages` folder(You can open that folder by click main menu `Preferences\Browse Packages...`).

 ### Package Control Install